SrkPrasadChangala/pneumoniaDetection/README.md

 ```

 ## 8. Model Improvement (CNN with Data Augmentation)
 Data is augmented by rotating images up to 0.2 degrees for enhanced model generalisation.Dropout is added for regularization, and the model is recompiled and trained with early stopping.
-The results ar given below:
+The results are:
 ```
 Model: "cnn_model_updated"
 _________________________________________________________________